ab-anand/fav-quote/README.md

 > Hardik: Once you start working on something don’t be afraid of failure and don’t abandon it.
 People who work sincerely are the happiest. - **Chanakya**

 ---

+> Hardik: Wanting to work is so rare a merit that it should be encouraged. - **Abraham Lincoln**

+---
 Toward the positive life :heart: